samsquire/ideas4/README.md

 We often want to run code from the context of a thread.

 Assume the thread is in a while true loop.
-How do you enqueue things on that thread?
+You need to enqueue things on that thread and synchronize work.

 So I should be capable of writing: